-The current position of the control valve can be confirmed by opening the control valve cover, and looking at the cycle cam position.
-Each cycle is completed at specific locations during the cam's rotation.
+The current position of the control valve can be confirmed by opening the control valve cover on the upper drive, and looking cam position indicator through the window on the brine side bracket.
+Each cycle is indicated on the cam, so that as the cam rotates, each position is labelled, and visible through this window.